Is high intensity exercise really the best way to lose weight? Here’s why HIIT doesn’t work for women over forty.

 We’re not saying it never ever works for women in their 40s or 50s.
 There are cases where it can work… but it’s not the easiest way to lose weight.
 It can actually lead to very poor results for the majority of women we work with.

-In fact, we actually tried more HIIT training with clients in our programs about five years ago.
 However, the results people saw were worse!
 They actually saw less weight loss and more injuries.
 But, why?

 Why HIIT doesn’t work for women over forty